 but it was definitely a gate.
 As he got closer, the gate became

-bigger, even though Joe still couldn't really see it clearly.
+bigger, but somehow still too obscured for Joe to really see it clearly.
 To

 Joe, the visual image was like looking at a gigantic, shiny, white gate

 through the dark, brown glass of a beer bottle.

 The warm feeling of love had by now grown so strong that Joe smiled,